EE offers Pay As You Go packs from £5 per month. You’ll also get data rollover & up to 3GB extra data with Free Boosts.

 Frequently Asked Questions

-What bundles & packs are available on EE Pay As You Go? | EE currently offers a choice of five Pay As You Go packs:
+What bundles & packs are available on EE Pay As You Go?

-What are the standard Pay As You Go rates on EE? | If you don’t have an active Pay As You Go pack or bundle, you’ll pay EE’s standard Pay As You Go rates of 40p/minute and 20p/text.
-Unfortunately, it isn’t possible to use 4G mobile data unless you have an active Pay As You Go pack. |
+If you don’t have an active Pay As You Go pack or bundle, you’ll pay EE’s standard Pay As You Go rates of 40p/minute and 20p/text.
+Unfortunately, it isn’t possible to use 4G mobile data unless you have an active Pay As You Go pack.

-What coverage will I get on EE Pay As You Go? | You’ll get 99% population coverage on EE’s 2G, 3G and 4G networks.
-You can check the availability of coverage in your area by entering your postcode on the EE website. |
+You’ll get 99% population coverage on EE’s 2G, 3G and 4G networks.
+You can check the availability of coverage in your area by entering your postcode on the EE website.
+There’s a maximum download speed of 25Mbps on EE’s Pay As You Go service.

-Is 5G coverage available on EE Pay As You Go? | Unfortunately, it isn’t currently possible to access 5G coverage on EE’s Pay As You Go service.
-You’ll need an EE Pay Monthly SIM card from £15 per month for access to 5G.
-Alternatively, there are other mobile networks that also offer 5G SIM-only deals. |
+Unfortunately, it isn’t currently possible to access 5G coverage on EE’s Pay As You Go service.
+You’ll need to get an EE Pay Monthly SIM card for access to 5G.
+Alternatively, Talk Home Mobile and 1pMobile offer Pay As You Go plans with 5G coverage from EE.

-Can I keep my current phone number? | Yes.
+Yes.
 It’s easy keeping your current phone number.
 Simply ask your current mobile network to provide you with a PAC Code.
 This can be obtained through your mobile network’s website or app, or by texting PAC to 65075.
-You should then provide the PAC Code to EE after you order your new Pay As You Go plan. |
+You should then provide the PAC Code to EE after you order your new Pay As You Go plan.

 More Information